3191110276/terraform-kubernetes-cnb/README.md

 ## Component: TrafficGen
-The TrafficGen application component is used for generating user traffic to the web frontend, which is part of the Order component.
+The TrafficGen application component is used for generating user traffic to the web frontend (part of the Order application component).
 This simulated traffic loads the webpage and then generates multiple requests on the page.
 What happens can be modified in several ways to simulate certain events.
 You could, for example, change the client response time to simulate Internet connectivity problems.
 These values have not been exposed yet, but will be avaiable in a future release.
 Below you can find an overview of all variables you can change and their effect on the generated traffic.

 | Variable                | Default                                                | Effect                                                                                |
 |-------------------------|--------------------------------------------------------|---------------------------------------------------------------------------------------|